mrenrich84/CV/README.md

 Furthermore, I guided the deploy of features on empty seabeds or near installments and I found myself once in the position of redesigning the route of a flexible riser (a pipeline to platform connector).

-Sorely, I was at Gannett Alpha in August 2011 overwatching the biggest oil leak of North Sea.
+Sorely, I was supporting divers operations at Gannett Alpha in August 2011 overwatching the biggest oil leak of North Sea.

 #### Used to stressfull environments
 My 7 years offshore were mostly flying somewhere in the world, get on new vessels and know new people, new systems, new organizations, new projects.